 - When damaged tissues are repaired, the new cells must be exact copies of the cells being replaced so as to retain the normal function of cells.

 - Regeneration.
-Some animals can regenerate parts of the body, and production of new cells are achieved by the mitotic process.
+Some animals can regenerate parts of the body, and the production of new cells is achieved by the mitotic process.

 - Vegetative Reproduction.
 Some plants produce offspring which are genetically similar to themselves.
 These offspring are called clones.